fkeufss/MLEP/README.md

 ## Testing

-Before testing, modify the dataroot in 'test.py', and then run:
+Before testing, download the datasets and modify the dataroot in 'test.py', and then run:
 ```sh
 python test.py --model_path ./pretrained/model_epoch_best.pth --batch_size 64
 ```